The 2021-22 NBA season will mark Brandon Schneider’s 19th season with

-Brandon Schneider is in his 17th season with the Warriors organization and his second as Chief Revenue Officer.
-In his current role, Schneider is responsible for strategic planning and execution related to all of the organization’s sales and activation efforts at both Oracle Arena and Chase Center including tickets, suites, and corporate partnerships.
-He oversees the team’s digital and marketing teams as well as philanthropic efforts led by the community relations group and the Warriors Community Foundation where he also sits on the board.
-He manages the team’s retail business both online and at Oracle Arena, and remains laser-focused on continuing to improve the overall fa experience at Oracle Arena.
-Schneider is leveraging his experience with the team in working with architects and the design team in ensuring the Warriors execute on their plan of building Chase Center, a world class arena in San Francisco.
-Lastly, Schneider also oversees the Warriors’ NBA G League team, the Santa Cruz Warriors.
-Prior to assuming his current position, Schneider most recently served four seasons as senior vice president, business development; two seasons as group vice president, ticket sales and services; and three seasons as vice president, ticket sales and services.
+In his three years as chief revenue officer, Schneider was responsible for strategic planning and execution related to all of the organization’s sales and activation efforts at Chase Center including tickets, suites, and corporate partnerships.
+He oversaw the team’s digital and marketing teams as well as philanthropic efforts led by the community relations group and the Warriors Community Foundation of which he sits on the board.
+He managed the team’s retail business both online and at Chase Center, and worked to create the best overall fan experience at Chase Center.
+Schneider also oversaw the Warriors’ NBA G League team, the Santa Cruz Warriors.
+Prior to assuming chief revenue officer, Schneider served four seasons as senior vice president, business development; two seasons as group vice president, ticket sales and services; and three seasons as vice president, ticket sales and services.
 Schneider originally joined the Warriors in the summer of 2002 as a season ticket account executive before being promoted to ticket sales manager in June of 2004 and assistant director of ticket sales the following April.